dtinth/galaxy_motion_photo_extractor/README.md

 - Samsung Galaxy Camera app, since Galaxy S7, has a featured called **Motion Photos**: When you take a photo it will also save 2 seconds video before you press the shutter, an embed that video in the photo.
+This is similar to iPhone’s Live Photos, but without audio.

 - I use Google Photos to backup all my photos.
-However, when backing up using the (free) high quality settings, **the motion photos a discarded.** That means if I use the “free up space” feature in Google Photos, my motion photos will be deleted forever.
+However, when backing up using the (free) high quality settings, **the motion photos are discarded.** That means if I use the “free up space” feature in Google Photos, my motion photos will be deleted forever.
 I don't want that.